 Feature description: This provides "call center" functionality.
 When a large number of incoming calls arrive to the auto attendant from customers, PortaSwitch® can forward these calls to the actual agents (customer service representatives) in a regulated fashion.

-Supported by PortaSwitch®.
-See the Call Queues section for details.
+See the Call queues chapter for details.

 Call recording